podinate/podinate/docs/docs/getting-started/quick-start.md

 Now while you are in this directory, Podinate will look at the Project with the ID `quick-start` by default.

 ## Introducing Pods
 A Podinate Pod is a container running in your cluster.
-You may be familiar with the concept of a Pod from other container managers like Kubernetes and Podman, and the concept is similar here.
+You may be familiar with the concept of a Pod from other container managers like Kubernetes and Podman.
 ```bash
 podinate get pods
 ```